The \'etale-open topology and the stable fields conjecture: Another example where the etale-open topology is not a field topology

 \begin{proposition} Suppose $K$ is an infinite non-quadratically closed algebraic extension~of~$\Ff_p$.
 Then $\{ (\alpha,\beta) \in \Aa^2(K) : \exists c \in K^\times ( \alpha - \beta = c^2) \}$ is not open in the product topology on $\Aa^2(K)$ associated to the $\cE_K$-topology on $\Aa^1(K)$.
 Hence the $\cE_K$-topology on $K$ is not a field topology. \end{proposition}

 Note that the $\cE_K$-topology on $K$ is Hausdorff as $K$ is not separably closed.
 The Hasse-Weil estimates imply that any infinite subfield of $\palg$ is $\mathrm{PAC}$ (pseudo-algebraically closed), \cite[11.2.4]{field-arithmetic}, and any $\mathrm{PAC}$ field is large \cite{Pop-little}.
-In future work we will show that if $K$ is $\mathrm{PAC}$ then the \'etale-open topology on $K$ is not a field topology.
+As previously mentioned, we believe, more generally, that $\cE_K$ is not induced by a field topology when $K$ is $\mathrm{PAC}$.

 \meno We will make use of the formalism of Steinitz numbers; see~\cite{BS-Fp} for details and proofs.
 Let $\mathbb{P}$ be the set of prime numbers.
 A \textbf{Steinitz number} is a formal product $s = \prod_{q \in \mathbb{P}} q^{e(q)}$ for some function $e : \mathbb{P} \to \Nn \cup \{\infty\}$.
 We declare $\val_q(s) = e(q)$ for all $q \in \mathbb{P}$.
 Suppose that $s,t$ are Steinitz numbers.
 If $\val_q(s) < \infty$ for all $q \in \mathbb{P}$ and $\val_q(s) = 0$ for all but finitely many $q \in \mathbb{P}$ then we identify $s$ with a natural number in the natural way.
 We multiply Steinitz numbers in the natural way and we say that $s$ divides $t$ if $\val_q(s) \le \val_q(t)$ for all $q \in \mathbb{P}$.
 We declare $\Ff_{p^s}$ to be the union of all $\Ff_{p^n}$, $n$ dividing $s$.
 Every subfield of $\palg$ is of the form $\Ff_{p^s}$ for a unique Steinitz number $s$ and $\Ff_{p^t}$ is a degree $d$ extension of $\Ff_{p^s}$ if and only if $t = ds$.